Jose-MPM/Notes/ReadAgain/Mind.md

 # Mind
+* You must be ablle to keep ur mint where u want, concentrate in a performance
+	- Keep ur mint in your goal: clearly define ur goals and objectives
+	- Improve ur ability-capacity to resist distractions and maintain(mantenerte) focus on what really matters to achieve ur goals.
+	- The most important is the process, not just the result, enjoy and love the journey(camino recorrido), attention should be focused on how u r performing(on como estas realizando) a task rather(en lugar) than worrying exclusively about the result.

-- blame the outsider?
+- Blame the outsider?
 Take care of ur inner self because u r the problem.
 	- Culpas al externo? cuida tu yo interno, porque el problema eres tu.

 - Create a values system according to what u r looking for(crea un sistema de valores acorde a lo que buscas).